 Dark matter

-The existence of dark matter is an accepted reality.
+The existence of dark matter is an accepted explanation for our observations of the universe.

 The observation of dark matter is indirect.
-Galaxies show gravitational behavior beyond what is attributable to visible stars.
-Dark matter is dark because we lack instruments for direct electromagnetic observation.
+Galaxies exhibit gravitational behavior beyond what is attributable to visible stars.
+Dark matter remains undetected through direct electromagnetic observation due to the lack of appropriate instruments.

 Wikipedia: